 Niue is a self-governing island country in free association with New Zealand.
 It is situated in the South Pacific Ocean and is part of Polynesia.

+The current population that resides on the island is less than 1500 spread across 14 villages.
 Which for travellers is a special experience to find a destination that you can explore literally all around!

 Niue has the food, culture and natural beauty all with an unrivalled freedom to explore at a relaxed pace, without fear of missing out on anything.